 - Adaptation Origin Connection: As has become something of a running theme with adaptations of the characters Steve and Henke are coworkers who already know each other long before Diana comes into their lives, unlike the original iterations of the characters who only became coworkers due to their ties through Diana.

-- Adaptational Job Change: Steve Trevor is traditionally a military pilot and spy, here he's a U.N. diplomat and a doctor, though the doctor used to be in the Marines.
+- Adaptational Job Change: Steve Trevor is traditionally a military pilot and spy, here he's a U.N. diplomat and a doctor, though he's noted to have been in the Marine corps.

 - Artificial Humans: The Amazons are artificial humans crafted by the Five Mothers in antiquity.
-Diana herself is an artificial human as well, but was created out of a clay sculpture of an infant and has actually experienced childhood and aging which the other Amazons did not, as ageless beings created as adult women.
+Diana herself is an artificial human as well, but was created out of a clay sculpture of an infant and has actually experienced childhood and aging which the other Amazons did not; they're ageless beings created as adult women.

 - Born as an Adult: All the Amazons save Diana were created by the five mother goddesses as adult women in antiquity.